CULVERT CONSTRUCTION TO BEGIN JUNE 1st

 Letter to MCA From The Developer: Letter From Developer, Doug Spencer

-For more information, click on the President's Reports tab.
+For more information and a copy of the survey and annual newsletter, click on the President's Reports tab.

-Culvert Update: Construction is anticipated to begin as soon as we are informed of the date.
-(Check back: It will be posted HERE as soon as available.)
+Construction is anticipated to begin June 1st.
 It should be completed in six months.
 A temporary diversion road will keep traffic flowing on the second half of Hau'oli Street.

 Postal Services: Now available in the Harbor Shops at the Triangle.